Our law firm truly believes in doing what is best for our clients, and we strive to help everyone get the justice that they deserve.

 Do You Need A Lawyer to Change A Child Custody Agreement?

 It is possible to modify a child custody agreement without a lawyer.
 However, that would not be in your best interest.
-These types of legal cases are often complex and carry major implications for you and your child.
+These legal cases are often complex and have major implications for you and your child.

 Expertise For Your Child Custody Case

 A matrimonial law firm in Suffolk County NY, just a few short miles from Ronkonkoma, can help you with visitation rights.
 Visitation rights are when the court grants sole custody to one of the parents; the non-custodial parent maintains the right to see and visit the child, absent extraordinary circumstances.
 This is a given right by the court to the non-custody parent, allowing them to see their children after they lose custody in a divorce dispute.
 Parents, siblings, half-siblings, and grandparents can request visitation rights.
-The court will determine whether it would be in the child’s best interest for that visitation to be allowed.
+The court will determine whether allowing that visitation would be in the child’s best interest.
 Other family members such as step-parents, aunts, uncles, and cousins are not allowed to request visitation rights.

 The court may limit visitation rights in the best interest of the child.
 This normally happens if there have been issues of domestic violence or unsafe living arrangements.
 Some limits on visitation could include:

-- A neutral place of exchange: a safe location might be requested if the court suspects that transfer of children from one parent to another is emotionally or physically dangerous for the child
+• A neutral place of exchange: a safe location might be requested if the court suspects that the transfer of children from one parent to another is emotionally or physically dangerous for the child

-The matrimonial law firm in Suffolk County NY that you choose, located close to just one town over from Ronkonkoma, must have your child’s best interest in mind at all times.
-It is important to make it as smooth as a transition as possible without causing any emotional or physical damage to your child.
+The matrimonial law firm in Suffolk County NY that you choose, located close to just one town over from Ronkonkoma, must always have your child’s best interest in mind.
+It is important to make it as smooth a transition as possible without causing any emotional or physical damage to your child.
 Contact us today!

 *Prior Results Do Not Guarantee Future Outcomes*